 - Take out the filter and angle it toward the light.
 If you can’t view light through it, replace it.

 - Install the new filter with the arrow pointing toward the heating system to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.

 To make the process easier down the line, draw with a permanent marker on your heating system outside or ductwork to indicate the airflow direction and filter size.

 Commonly known as drain pans, condensate pans capture water your heater removes from the air.

 If water is seeping from within your furnace or its pan has too much water in it, follow these guidelines.